The lens of Whidbey: From saving hearts to saving moments - HeraldNet.com

 “But in the end,” Welton said, “I just like to take pictures.”

-This story originally appeared in Sound & Summit magazine, The Daily Herald’s quarterly publication.
-Explore Snohomish and Island counties with each issue.
-Subscribe and receive four issues for $18.
-Call 425-339-3200 or go to soundsummitmagazine.com
+This story originally appeared in Sound & Summit magazine, The Everett Daily Herald’s quarterly publication.